chris-koester-db/dbsql_metrics/README.md

 # dbsql_metrics

 The 'dbsql_metrics' project demonstrates how to use [**Databricks Asset Bundles**](https://docs.databricks.com/aws/en/dev-tools/bundles/) with [**Unity Catalog Metric Views**](https://docs.databricks.com/aws/en/metric-views/) to create a end-to-end analytics solution on Databricks.
-This project showcases best practices for organizing, deploying, and managing Databricks SQL resources using the modern Asset Bundle framework.
+This project showcases best practices for organizing, deploying, and managing Databricks SQL resources using the modern Asset Bundle framework for data warehouse workload.

 ## Prerequisites